qlyticsllc/qplatform/README.md

 As the first full-stack AI Development Platform, Qlytics overcomes the challenges of developing and deploying AI (using a Continuous (code) Integration/Continuous Delivery Pipeline) while simplifying and accelerating an organization’s AI automation journey.

 # Architecture
-Qlytics leverages a secure API driven, microservices based architecture that automates development workflows by instantly bringing together the – people, tools, resources and infrastructure needed to build advanced AI driven solutions.
+The Qlytics Platform leverages a secure API driven, microservices based architecture that automates development workflows by instantly bringing together the – people, tools, resources and infrastructure needed to build advanced AI driven solutions.
 With 3rd party API integrations with Jira, Slack, Github, AWS and by leveraging more than 500 open source libraries and tools within its integrated platform Qlytics enables rapid deployment and secure management of AI/ML development and delivery.

 ![alt text](https://github.com/qlyticsllc/qplatform/blob/master/Qlytics%20Platform%20Architecture.png)

 Qlytics platform is comprised of 7 microservices, integrated AI Applications, AI/ML Starter Kits and a set of integrated Algorithms that work together to provide a contextual workflow to automate the delivement and delivery of AI/ML driven solutions.

-# Qlytics Microservices
+### Qlytics Microservices

 Q-AUTH  -  Central Authentication Service (CAS) and user Identity & Access Management (IAM) Service.